rectorphp/rector/docs/AllRectorsOverview.md

 - class: `Rector\CodingStyle\Rector\String_\SymplifyQuoteEscapeRector`

-Prefer quote that not inside the string
+Prefer quote that are not inside the string

 ```diff
  class SomeClass